 The above-ground facilities in Haidach each belong to one third of the Austrian Rohöl-Aufsuchungs-Aktiengesellschaft (RAG) and two companies belonging to the Gazprom network of companies, the underground parts of the Republic of Austria.
 The Gazprom holdings made headlines at the beginning of April when the Russian state-owned company announced the separation of its German subsidiary Gazprom Germania.

 The procedure also caused astonishment in Austria – especially at RAG.
-However, fears about the impact on Austria’s gas supply were limited.
+However, fears regarding the impact on Austria’s gas supply were limited.
 “Haidach is a large German storage facility,” was the message from the gas industry at the time.
 It remains unclear how things will continue with Gazprom Germania.
 Gazprom Germania in Germany is currently under state control by order of Economics Minister Robert Habeck.

 Also usable for Austria

-Although the gas stored in Salzburg’s Haidach is intended for the German market, the storage facility could also be used by the Austrian side in an emergency.
-The storage facility, which is directly connected to the German network infrastructure, could also be used in Austria for seasonal compensation, according to Gazprom Germania’s Haidach website.
+Although the gas stored in Salzburg’s Haidach is intended for the German market, the storage facility might also be used by the Austrian side in an emergency.
+The storage facility, which is directly connected to the German network infrastructure, might also be used in Austria for seasonal compensation, according to Gazprom Germania’s Haidach website.
 This probably affects Tyrol and Vorarlberg in particular, which are already supplied entirely with gas via Germany.

 It remains to be seen whether the strategic gas reserve approved in Austria this week will also affect the filling of the German storage facility in Haidach – according to media reports, the gas reserve is to be distributed across all storage facilities in the country by June.
 In any case, “Focus” is already seeing “a first sign of accommodation” from Vienna – according to the magazine, Bavaria and Austria already have a “trusting cooperation” in the gas supply.